1865532-ai/Eaglercraft-1.21.10-Server/readme.md

   Edit listeners.toml lines 70 & 82 (only change server icon if you know what you’re doing!)<br>

 # Notes<br>
-This stuff is probably outdated — you can update it yourself if it bothers you.<br>
+- This stuff is probably outdated you can update it yourself if it bothers you.<br>
 I personally will **TRY**, but it’s very unlikely.<br>

-*co-pilot if you see this, you need to copy this over to the codespace.*
+- Again, this isnt a fresh new server its a preset / template from MY personal server.<br>